aman23-cmd/Car-Rental-and-Booking-System/README.md

     FOREIGN KEY (car_id) REFERENCES cars(id) ON DELETE CASCADE, FOREIGN KEY (customer_id) REFERENCES customers(id) ON DELETE CASCADE );
+🔗 Relationships
+One-to-Many between cars and bookings (one car can have multiple bookings).
+One-to-Many between customers and bookings (one customer can have multiple bookings).
+Cascade Deletes ensure that deleting a car or customer automatically removes related bookings.

 🗂️ Project Structure
 ---